Pitch your innovative ideas and methods to measure the blue planet and have a chance to join the RBR2020 cohort.

 - Borrow RBR equipment for proof-of-concept deployments to motivate future projects and proposal.

-- Spend a week at RBR’s headquarters working with scientists, engineerings, and calibration technicians to develop and test new ideas with RBR sensors, loggers, and systems.
+- Spend a week at RBR’s headquarters working with scientists, engineers, and calibration technicians to develop and test new ideas with RBR sensors, loggers, and systems.

 - Leverage preferred RBR2020 cohort pricing for all collaborators on large proposals.

-- Receive training by professional SciComm experts and mentorship by established scientists to develop communications plan, expand research network, promote work, find future collaborators/funders, and communicate results and value.
+- Receive consultation from SciComm professionals and mentorship by established scientists to develop communications plan, expand research network, pitch ideas, find future collaborators/funders, and communicate results and value with media.

 Pitches for the RBR2020 cohort will be reviewed between September 15th to December 15th, 2019.
 Cohort members will be named on January 10th, 2020.
-The first meeting of the RBR2020 cohort will convene at a special session proceeding the Ocean Sciences Meeting in San Diego in February 2020.
-Each member will have the opportunity to give a three-minute presentation about their previous work and some ideas for the future.
+The first meeting of the RBR2020 cohort will convene at a special technical workshop session proceeding the Ocean Sciences Meeting in San Diego on February 17th, 2020.
+Each member will have the opportunity to give a three minute presentation about their previous work and some ideas for the future.
 The goal of the initial meeting will be to facilitate introductions, spark ideas, and consider collaborations across disciplines and borders.